 Stephen Hodges, MA

 Stephen Hodges has been a Governor of the Latymer Foundation since 2008 and is a member of the Finance and General Purposes Committee.
 He attended Latymer between 1965 and 1972 and was Head Boy in his final year.
 In 1972 he went on to read law at Trinity Hall Cambridge, where he represented the College 1st VIII in university events and at Henley Regatta.
 Stephen qualified as a Barrister in 1976 and initially worked at Hambros for eight years.
-He joined Close Brothers in 1985 and was appointed a director of Close Brothers Group in August 1995.
-He has been Managing Director of the Group since November 2002.
+He joined Close Brothers in 1985 and became Managing Director of the Group in 2002 until his recent retirement.
 Married with two grown up children, Stephen enjoys gardening, fishing and being walked by his large dog in the Dorset countryside.

 Nick Jordan, MA

 Nick Jordan is a Governor of the Latymer Foundation.
 He attended the Latymer Prep and Upper schools, leaving in 1977, having been a beneficiary of a ‘free place’ (LEA scholarship) when Latymer was a direct grant school.
 Nick was introduced to rowing at school, and in the school 1st VIII achieved National Schools and National Champion status.
 He won an Open Exhibition to read Geography at Keble College, Oxford, and continued rowing, representing the University in the Isis crew, and was elected Captain of the Oxford University Boat Club Lightweights.
-After graduating, Nick has pursued a career in banking, initially with the Royal Bank of Canada group, and since 2001 with The Royal Bank of Scotland.
+After graduating, Nick pursued a career in banking for over 30 years and subsequently has been appointed as a non-executive director on the board of several companies.
 Nick joined Latymer’s Development Board in 2004 and was elected a Governor in 2010.
 He is also Vice Chairman of the Chelsea and Westminster Health Charity.
 Nick's son Tom attended Latymer, as did his elder brother.

 Alex plavsic, MA OXON, FCA